TeamPerie/CellDestiny/README.md

 ## GETTING STARTED

+1) With the package

+Read [GettingStarted]() html files or re-run Rmd files to practice.

-To start, play with the web app test dataset available online.
+2) With the web app

-To do so, click on the [link](https://perie-team.shinyapps.io/CellDestiny/) to open the web application.
+To play with the web app "test dataset", click on the [link](https://perie-team.shinyapps.io/CellDestiny/) to open the web application.

 In it, you see on the left a menu with the two parts: QC and Analysis.
 Both of them have their respective "Load data" sub-parts where you can load your matrix and metadata files.